kliment/Printrun/README.md

 Adding `--enablerepo updates-testing` option to `yum` might give you newer packages (but also not very tested).

-You can also run Printrun directly from source, if the packages are too old for you anyway, or you have Fedora 15 or 16.
+You can also run Printrun directly from source, if the packages are too old for you.
 Fetch and install the dependencies using

-1. `sudo yum install pyserial wxpython pyglet`
+1. `sudo yum install pyserial wxPython python-pyglet python-cairosvg`

+Optional: `sudo yum install skeinforge simarrange`

 To enable Prontserve you need to also install something along the following lines.
 Unforunately this has yet to be tested on a real Fedora system: